Exchange rate and high commodity prices boost Brazilian companies' profits in the 3rd quarter

 In general, the devaluation of the real against the dollar and the fact that commodities and inputs have become more expensive weighed on the profitability of the sectors mentioned.
 A good part of the companies saw their products appreciate in the international market and are still spending less because they produce in Brazil, with the Real less valued.

-The net operating revenue of these companies was BRL 657.1 billion, 33.2% higher than in the same period in 2020 and 51.6% in relation to 2019, also registering an increase, but not as sharp.
+The net operating revenue of these companies was BRL 657.1 billion, 33.2% higher than in the same period in 2020 and 51.6% in relation to 2019 – also, then, recording an increase, but not as sharp.

 Scenario also hindered companies